netaaviram/NUMA_aware_libcuckoo/README.md

-# NUMA-aware optimization of libcuckoo: analyzing scalability bottlenecks for improved performance through thread and memory placement
+# NUMA-aware optimization of libcuckoo:

+### Analyzing scalability bottlenecks for improved performance through thread and memory placement

 This repo reproduces my experiments showing that the libcuckoo benchmark’s scalability is bottlenecked by NUMA-unaware placement.
 I: